meetKazuki/discover-food_backend/readMe.md

   `controller`: Contains functions that calls the route `functions`: Contain all the logic use by the controller.

+  NOTE: The `index.js` should only be use to load your route file as shown in the comment found inside the `index.js` file in the `route` directory.
+Create should create all your route inside the `route` folder loaded by the `index.js` file.

 - We use Eslint (airbnb) to enforce code standard and styling.
   When trying to start the app using the npm start, eslint is trigger to check for code conformity to standard.